WebDesigner32/ConferenceCentralApp/README.md

 previous entry, giving a list of all featured speakers and their sessions for the conference.
 Note that `getFeaturedSpeaker` has a `websafeConferenceKey` field.
-Once the `websafeConferenceKey` is provided (see first half of Step 3 in `Test Instructions` if unsure) then the method will return the featured speakers and their sessions as the Memcache entry.
+Once the `websafeConferenceKey` is provided (see first half of Step 3 in `Test Instructions` if unsure) and you have clicked `Execute`, then the method will return the featured speakers and their sessions as the Memcache entry.

 [1]: https://developers.google.com/appengine
 [2]: http://python.org